geoscixyz/em/content/introduction/index.rst

 The exact organization structure of the menu is therefore inconsequential.
 Even though all material is connected, we have attempted to organize the topics into self-contained groups.
-Each section begins with on overview that can help guide the reader.
+Each section begins with an overview that can help guide the reader.

 A major component of learning is the ability to interact with material, that is, to engage with the concepts that are being presented.
 Throughout the resource we have embedded python notebooks that will allow the user to observe results after changing parameters.
-In addition, through Examples, the user will be able to interface with SimPEG_, our open-source modelling and simulation package, so that he/she can generate their own codes and test results or carry out further exploration of a topic.
+In addition, through examples, the user will be able to interface with SimPEG_, our open-source modelling and simulation package, so that he/she can generate their own codes and test results or carry out further exploration of a topic.